Energy Efficiency Calculators

 Improving a home’s energy efficiency involves a sequence of decisions at different stages, and each decision is more financially sound when it is based on numbers rather than general guidance.
 Which improvements should come first for your property type and construction era?
 Does a heat pump make financial sense relative to a boiler replacement?
 What size solar battery is optimal once an EV is factored in?
 Is it worth improving the EPC before selling?
 These are the questions this suite of fifteen tools is designed to answer.

 The tools are grouped by decision stage: start with the sequencer or affordability tools to understand priorities, use the specialist calculators to model the financial case for each improvement, and use the financing and property tools to assess timing and funding.
 All tools run in the browser and do not store or transmit any data you enter.
 All figures are illustrative estimates and should be treated as planning context rather than financial advice.
-Where a decision is significant: a heat pump installation, a remortgage, or a property sale: professional advice from a qualified installer, mortgage broker, or estate agent is the right next step.
+For significant decisions such as a heat pump installation, a remortgage, or a property sale, professional advice from a qualified installer, mortgage broker, or estate agent is the right next step.

 At a Glance: find the right tool